-Job Title: Career Assistant Coordinator
+Job Title:Career Assistant CoordinatorDepartment/Agency:Career ServicesLength of Position:Academic

-Department/Agency: Career Services

-Length of Position: Academic

-Function/Description of the Position: The Career Assistant Coordinator is responsible for the Career Resource Center (CRC) staff, ensuring the overall day-to-day functioning of the CRC, supporting the CRC's programs and services, building and maintaining internal and external partnerships, and working with the Career Services' professional staff to ensure the continued growth of the CRC in accordance with the CRC's mission.
+Function/Description of the Position: The Career Assistant Coordinator is responsible for the Career Resource Center (CRC) staff, ensuring the overall day-to-day functioning of the CRC, supporting Careers' programs and services, building and maintaining internal and external partnerships, and working with the Career Services' professional staff to ensure the continued growth of the CRC in accordance with the CRC's mission.
 This is a paraprofessional position that reports to the Director of Career Services.